FAQs for Faculty

 What happens during a tutorial?

-We ask that students bring their assignment sheets and drafts of their projects to the UWC.
+We ask that students bring their assignment sheets and drafts of their papers to the UWC.
 The tutor will ask them what area they feel needs the most work (idea, organization, grammar, citation, etc).
 They will then read through the work, focusing on the area specified.
 Finally, the tutors will help the student develop a plan to improve the draft.

 Do your tutors assess the essays during a tutorial?

 It is not our function to assess writing done in your classes.
 Our tutors are specifically instructed to not grade essays during a tutorial.
 Even if students ask, tutors will not give them a grade for the essay.